manishgs/vending-machine/README.md

 # Vending Machine
-Vending machine where one can buy drinks using coins.
+Vending machine where one can buy drinks using coins and cash.

 ## Getting started